 I am currently working as a postdoctoral researcher at University of Minnesota under the supervision of Favonia.

-My research interests are broadly in mathematical (in particular analytic) semantics of logic and computation, foundations of mathematics and constructive mathematics, (higher-order) recursion theory, (higher) category theory, topology and the connection between these fields witnessed by homotopy type theory.
+My research interests are broadly in mathematical (in particular analytic) semantics of logic and computation, foundations of mathematics and constructive mathematics, (higher-order) recursion theory, (higher) category theory, algebra, topology and the connection between these fields witnessed by homotopy type theory.

 Brief CV.
 Before coming to Minneapolis, I spent a few months as a postdoctoral researcher at Kyoto University in 2019 under the supervision of Yoshihiro Maruyama.
-Before the short period in Kyoto, I was a PhD student at University of Oxford (as well as Balliol College) in 2012-2018 under the supervision of Samson Abramsky, where my PhD thesis is on a mathematical, in particular semantic and analytic, foundation of (higher-order) logic, (higher-order) computation and constructive mathematics.
+Before the short period in Kyoto, I was a PhD student at University of Oxford (as well as Balliol College) in 2012-2018 under the supervision of Samson Abramsky, where my PhD thesis is on a mathematical, semantic and analytic, specifically game-semantic, foundation of (higher-order) logic, (higher-order) computation and constructive mathematics.
 Before going to Oxford, I was an undergraduate student at Hokkaido University (B.Eng; TCS; Nitobe Prize & W. Wheeler Prize) in 2007-2012, where I was fortunate enough to have Thomas Zeugmann as my mentor.
 My bachelor thesis is on computational group theory, where my thesis advisor was Shin-ichi Minato.
-Meanwhile, in 2009-2010, I temporally left the undergraduate programme and had a one-year study at University of Wisconsin-Madison (exchange program; pure math in the final year undergraduate level; GPA 4.00/4.00), where I met another excellent mentor Ken Ono (who by the way has walked on a red carpet for his contribution to an excellent movie).
+Meanwhile, in 2009-2010, I temporally left the undergraduate programme and had a one-year study at University of Wisconsin-Madison (exchange program; pure math in the final year undergraduate level; GPA 4.00/4.00), where I met another excellent mentor Ken Ono (who by the way walked on a red carpet for his contribution to an excellent movie).